Waste Management and Disposal

 Once the waste has been identified and evaluated, generators must manage their waste according to applicable University of Minnesota waste management instructions.
 These waste management instructions have been developed to keep the University in compliance with all applicable laws and regulations and to induce a safe and healthy workplace.

-When managing wastes, refer to the Resources for Managing Waste Materials listed below for guidance, instructions and to ensure compliance with University programs.
+Contact the Department of Environmental Health and Safety (612-626-6002) for guidance, instructions and to ensure compliance with University programs.

 Waste Management Programs: